atrim11/CS347-Project/README.md

 This is the final project for CS347.
-It was a group project with:
+It was a group project with:<br>
-Aidan Trimmer @atrim11
+Aidan Trimmer @atrim11<br>
 Eric Hernandez-Diaz @herna4er
 Jonathan Wist @JonathanWist
 Alden Geipel @Myradose